bkellenb/intello_deepLearning/projects/solarPanels/README.md

                               --output predictions \  # optional: provide path for output Shapefile --single_file 1         # set to 1 to create one SHP for all images (default)
 ```

+Note that polygons are currently treated separately; i.e., polygons that touch each other
+(e.g. for predictions that could span across inference patches) are not unified.